elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 StyleView: use actual background when available

+Updated Startup settings to bring it in line with modern design patterns and ensure that it was more responsive for large and small displays.
+You may also notice a small redesign of Night Light settings for responsiveness.
+Sound Settings got a bit of a redesign for improved responsiveness on small and large displays and you may notice some improved description labels.

+The Dock &amp; Panel tab of Desktop settings also received a responsive redesign with added description labels for some settings.

 ## Hardware Support

 Some computers contain hardware devices that require additional, proprietary drivers to function properly.
 This previously made installing elementary OS difficult when wireless network drivers or video card drivers were unavailable.
 We now provide an option during installation to include these proprietary drivers so that your devices function properly.

+Settings Daemon will now check for and notify of Firmware updates when they're available

+Finally, there should be more accurate display resolution options available.

 Linux 6.2, Ubuntu HWE